xoofx/markdig/doc/parsing-overview.md

 * An optional delegate which will be invoked when the document has been processed.
 * An optional `TextWriter` which will get debug logging from the parser

-### The MarkdownParser
+### The Markdown.Parse Method

-`MarkdownParser` is a stateless static class which contains the overall parsing algorithm but not the actual parsing components, which instead are contained within the pipeline.
+`Markdown.Parse` is a static method which contains the overall parsing algorithm but not the actual parsing components, which instead are contained within the pipeline.

-The `MarkdownParser.Parse(...)` method takes a string containing raw markdown and returns a `MarkdownDocument`, which is the root node in the abstract syntax tree.
+The `Markdown.Parse(...)` method takes a string containing raw markdown and returns a `MarkdownDocument`, which is the root node in the abstract syntax tree.
 The `Parse(...)` method optionally takes a pre-configured `MarkdownPipeline`, but if none is given will create a default pipeline which has minimal features.

 Within the `Parse(...)` method, the following sequence of operations occur: